nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

     0b00001111
     0b0000_1111_0000_1111       # for readabillity with UNDERLINE(_)
     65535
     -32000                      # decimal numbers can be negative 0xFF54
     0xabcf
 ---

 ### ORIGIN DIRECTIVES
-Origin-directives tell the assembler where instructions and data are located in file-memory.
-They are prefixed with an AT followed by a SPACE, 16bit integer-literal and a NEWLINE.
+Origin-directives tell the assembler where instructions and data are located within file-memory.
+They are prefixed with an AT followed by a SPACE, 16bit integer-literal and end with a COMMENT or NEWLINE.

     @ <int-literal>